LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ## Combined Queries

-There will be times when a user asks a multi-faceted question that requires multiple queries to answer.
+There will be times when a user asks a multi-faceted question that requires multiple `queries` to answer.

 For example, a user may want to find political headlines about Michelle Obama published before the year 2016.

-This search is actually a combination of three queries:
+This search is actually a combination of three `queries`:

 1) Query headlines that contain the search terms "Michelle Obama" in the field headline.
 2) Query "Michelle Obama" headlines from the "POLITICS" category.